 Like most every other state, Colorado maintains its own Department of Military and Veterans Affairs.
 In addition to overseeing the state’s Army and Air Force National Guard components, this division supervises veterans’ retirement homes, cemeteries, student loans, and targeted programs for women.

-There are over 413,000 military veterans living in the state, nearly six percent are unemployed, and nearly 50,000 are homeless.
+There are over 413,000 military veterans living in the state, nearly 3.5% are unemployed, and nearly 50,000 are homeless.
 The majority of veterans served during the Vietnam era with peacetime vets coming in a close second.
 Over 52,000 own businesses and the median income is $68,500.
 There are 23 VA hospitals, counseling centers and allied facilities in the Rocky Mountain State.

 Idaho contains almost 123,000 veterans as of the latest census.
 The Idaho Division of Veterans Services oversees three retirement homes, a state cemetery for veterans, and a legal advocacy program.
 This agency also advises vets as to their benefits and entitlements under federal law.